 CRITERIA: If two or more interns garner an equal grade percentage, the recognition will be given to the intern with:

+- No record of tardiness

-- No record of tardiness - No record of absences
+- No record of absences

+- No record of any form of misdemeanor or misconduct during clinical education training.

 BACHELOR OF SCIENCE OCCUPATIONAL THERAPY

 1. Program Goals